Haar measure for non-Hausdorff locally compact groups: Generalised definitions

-Instead, the construction considered in this paper makes use of the collection of closed compact sets, which is then automatically included in the $\sigma$-algebra of Borel sets.
+The second possible construction of Haar measure for non-Hausdorff groups considered in this paper makes use of the collection of closed compact sets, which is then automatically included in the Borel $\sigma$-algebra.
 With this generalisation, we get an extension of the theorems concerning existence and uniqueness of the Haar measure also to non-Hausdorff locally compact groups.
 The following two sections are devoted to details concerning this generalisation.